-Hong Kong’s biggest celebration tracks with the rest of the Sinosphere: Chinese New Year marks a new beginning for Hong Kongers, who greet the occasion with fresh hopes for business success and overall good fortune.
+Hong Kong’s biggest celebration tracks with the rest of the Sinosphere: Chinese New Year.
+This day marks a new beginning for Hong Kongers, who greet the occasion with fresh hopes for business success and overall good fortune.

-Against the Western Gregorian Calendar, the Chinese lunar calendar that forms the basis of Chinese New Year shifts the holiday’s date annually based on the phases of the moon.
-In 2019, Chinese New Year falls on February 5 – the “Year of the Earth Pig” that ends in January 24 the next year.
+Against the Western Gregorian calendar, the Chinese lunar calendar that forms the basis of Chinese New Year shifts the holiday’s date annually based on the phases of the moon.
+In 2020, the holiday falls on January 25, the "Year of the Rat" that ends on February 12 of next year.

 Each lunar year is dominated by one of the 12 Chinese animal signs, which in turn decides whether one’s year will be serene or stormy.
 Most of this depends on your own animal sign being on good terms with whichever animal sign rules the year, as well as a host of stars that decide everything from your career prospects to what color you should paint your kitchen.

-So, for example, Chinese New Year after 2019 will have the following dates and animal signs:
+Chinese New Year after 2020 will have the following dates and animal signs:

 - February 12, 2021: “Metal Ox”